 NAEYC staff review each application for completeness.
 Applications will not be considered until the application and review fee are received.
-The application review may include staff review of the program website and the website of the regional accrediting body identified by the program.
-Staff may also follow up with the primary contact listed on the application to clarify information or to confirm compliance with Accreditation Eligibility Requirements which must be met at the time of application.
+The application review may include staff review of the program website and the website of the regional or national accrediting body identified by the program.
+Staff may also follow up with the primary contact listed on the application to clarify information or to confirm compliance with Accreditation Eligibility Requirements.